Mixing fraction in classical novae

 [1]{#1} [1]{#1} [1]{#1} [1]{#1}

 {Yunnan Observatories, Chinese Academy of Sciences, Kunming 650216, China \\ \and University of Chinese Academy of Sciences, Beijing 100049, China }

 \abstract {Classical novae are powered by thermonuclear runaways occurring on the surface of accreting white dwarfs (WDs).
-In the observations, the enrichments of heavy elements in nova ejecta have been detected, indicating the existence of a mixing process between the accreted matter and the matter from the outer layers of the underlying WDs prior to nova outbursts.
-However, the mixing fraction in classical novae is still uncertain.} {The purpose of this article is to investigate some elemental abundance ratios during nova outbursts, which can be used to estimate the WD-mixing fraction in classical novae.} {By considering different WD-mixing fractions with the stellar evolution code Modules for Experiments in Stellar Astrophysics (MESA), we carried out a series of simulations of nova outbursts, in which the initial CO WD masses range from $0.7-1.0\,M_\odot$.} {We identified four elemental abundance ratios (i.e. $\rm (H+He)/\sum CNO$, $\rm (H+He)/Ne$, $\rm \sum CNO/Mg$ and $\rm \sum CNO/Si$) that satisfy the conditions for determining the WD-mixing fraction, in which $\rm (H+He)/\sum CNO$ is the most suitable mixing meter.
-We also estimated the WD-mixing fraction in some representative classical novae.
-Additionally, we found that a higher metallicity (i.e. higher WD-mixing fraction) prefers to be accompanied by a longer $t_{\rm 2}$ (the time of decline by two magnitudes from peak luminosity) during nova outbursts.
-The present results can be used to constrain the mixing process in classical novae. } {}
+In the observations, the enrichments of heavy elements in nova ejecta have been detected, indicating a mixing process between the accreted matter and the matter from the outer layers of the underlying WDs prior to nova outbursts.
+However, the mixing fraction in classical novae is still uncertain.} {The purpose of this article is to investigate some elemental abundance ratios during nova outbursts that can be used to estimate the WD mixing fraction in classical novae.} {By considering different WD mixing fractions with the stellar evolution code Modules for Experiments in Stellar Astrophysics, we carried out a series of simulations of nova outbursts, in which the initial CO WD masses range from $0.7-1.0\,M_\odot$.} {We identified four elemental abundance ratios (i.e. $\rm (H+He)/\sum CNO$, $\rm (H+He)/Ne$, $\rm \sum CNO/Mg,$ and $\rm \sum CNO/Si$) that satisfy the conditions for determining the WD mixing fraction, in which $\rm (H+He)/\sum CNO$ is the most suitable mixing meter.
+We also estimated the WD mixing fraction in some representative classical novae.
+Additionally, we found that a higher metallicity (i.e. higher WD mixing fraction) is preferentially accompanied by a longer $t_{\rm 2}$ (the time of decline by two magnitudes from peak luminosity) during nova outbursts.
+Our results can be used to constrain the mixing process in classical novae. } {}

 \keywords{binaries: close - stars: evolution - novae, cataclysmic variables - white dwarfs}